RarelyCharlie/rarelycharlie.github.io/_draft/editor.md

 ### Signature

 To add a plain text signature to your posts, go to your My Settings page in 7 Cups.
 In the Display Settings section, specify your signature.
+Your signature is saved automatically.
+There is no need to save all of your settings.

 You can edit or remove the signature in each post.